jafaryor/knowledge-base/Management/emotional-intelligence.md

     Is about how we utilize our awareness of others to maximize their potential and our relationship.

-There 20 competencies within these quadrants.
+There are 20 competencies within these quadrants.
 Competency has two aspects:
 * Proficency - is how good you are at smth.
 * Frequency - is how often you do smth when faced with the opportunity.

-Amygdala Hijack - is when your brain under stress turns on reptilian brain, but other parts of brain is shut down.
+__Amygdala Hijack__ - is when your brain under stress shuts down your brain, except the reptilian brain.
 This emotional state makes us incapable of any kind of intelligent actions.
 It lowers both youe EQ and IQ (traditional intelligence).

+### Leadership
 As a leader you actually have three levels of responsibility for developing emotional intelligence.
 Here are four key strategies you can use everyday:
 1. Role model EQ